WWhiteDreamProject/wwdpublic/.github/PULL_REQUEST_TEMPLATE.md

 ---

-# Изменения
+# Changes

 <!--
-Здесь вы можете написать список изменений, который будет автоматически добавлен в игру, когда ваш PR будет принят Для записей в списке изменений есть 4 значка: add, remove, tweak, fix. Думаю, вы сможете разобраться с остальным.
-Вы можете поставить свое имя после символа :cl:, чтобы изменить имя, которое будет отображаться в журнале изменений (в противном случае будет использоваться ваше имя пользователя GitHub)
+Here you can write a changelog that will automatically be added to the game when your PR is merged.

+There are four changelog entry types: add, remove, tweak, fix.

+You can put your name after the :cl: tag to change the name shown in the changelog (otherwise your GitHub username will be used).

+For example:
-Например: ":cl: DVOniksWyvern".
+":cl: YourName"
 -->

 :cl:

-- add: Добавлено веселье :D
+* add: Added fun :D
-- tweak: Изменено веселье~
-- fix: Исправлено веселье!
-- remove: Удалено веселье :(
+* tweak: Modified fun~
+* fix: Fixed fun!
+* remove: Removed fun